AlgebraLoveme/AlgebraLoveme.github.io/_pages/Moments.md

 22:46, 2019-09-21: Google claimed to realize the first quantum computer which overtakes super computers!
 I can't believe it!
 What about RSA and my bank account!:astonished:

 22:01, 2019-10-01: Have lunch with my best "girl friend"!
-Delicous, steaming, milky white fish!
+Delicous, steaming and milky white fish soup!
 ![me watching fish soup](../imgs/selfie3.jpg)

 10:05, 2019-10-08: Hand write source code in C to implement list reverse today:sweat_smile:.
 Though simple, it is really thrilling:joy:!